 The Furness Railway Trust owns the oldest working standard gauge steam locomotive in the country.
 Now we are making real progress assembling a suitable train that is worthy to go behind an engine as special as Furness Railway Number 20.

 The first major step was taken on 15th February 2001, when the Trust was awarded a grant of £49,200 from the Heritage Lottery Fund, covering 85% of the cost of restoring the first vehicle in this train.
-This has paid for the return to working order of the Trust's North London Railway 2nd class coach body, which later ran on the Furness Railway before ending up in the grounds of Ulverston station.
+This paid for the return to working order of the Trust's North London Railway 2nd class coach body, which later ran on the Furness Railway before ending up in the grounds of Ulverston station.
 This body had then been used as a store at Haverthwaite for thirty years.
 The restored body is mounted on a shortened former British Railways PMV luggage van; the contracts for both the chassis shortening, and the repair of the old teak body, were let to the Appleby Heritage Centre in East Cumbria.

 The coach is described as "unique" and "historically very important" and passengers can now experience Victorian-style travel behind a Victorian locomotive.